minagishl/twitter-url-replacer/README.md

 ## Chrome Web Store

-The extension will be available on the Chrome Web Store soon.
+You can install this extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/effnfjbmpbdmfggddpglhljnjjecoekk).

 ## Manual Installation